WinRb/Viewpoint/README.md

 # Features

+## Version 1.2.9
+1. Fixed an issue with XML string contains special charter or invalid elements fails the parsing response

 ## Version 1.2.8
 1. Fixed an issue with too many arguments being passed to the recurring_master_item_id! method in the ews builder